-Amelia is the world’s largest privately held AI software company delivering cognitive, conversational solutions for business.
+Amelia is the world’s largest privately held AI software company delivering cognitive, conversational ASR dataset solutions for business.
 Amelia streamlines IT operations, automates processes, increases workforce productivity and improves customer satisfaction through teaming humans with digital employees to unleash creativity and deliver business value at scale.
 The digital employees are capable of examining masses more data, and infinitely faster, than a human operative.
 Yet human ingenuity can be required to make less obvious decisions of what to look at, and to associate what appear to be disparate factors.

 Head office is in New York City with offices in 15 countries.
 Amelia aims to deliver improved bottom line results for more than 500 of the world’s leading brands across IT services, financial services and banking, insurance, telecommunications, retail, manufacturing, healthcare and other sectors.

-The company sources, structures, and enriches speech datasets that empower their clients to launch AI products faster and with quality.
+The company sources, structures, and enriches Automatic Speech Recognition datasets that empower their clients to launch AI products faster and with quality.
 By combining machine learning and human intelligence, the company’s goal is to create a natural interaction between people and machines towards a smarter future.
 Speech data is transcribed by a separate crowd as it increases the level of accuracy, and then annotation of the text is carried out by a further crowd.

 Appen provides high-quality training data to confidently deploy world-class AI.
 Remote work is changing how the world does business, and Appen is a sector pioneer.
 They help their clients enhance best-in-class speech-operated products and services around the world, including search engines, social media platforms, voice recognition systems, sentiment analysis, and eCommerce sites.

 They do this from their base in Sydney, Australia, through tapping in to their crowd of more than one million people to help clients meet the ever-changing needs of their customers through employing international diversity and flexibility.
-Annotators are readily available 24/7 for simple microtask annotations that don’t require a particular skill set, or custom crowds of skilled annotaters can be recruited for specific tasks.
+Annotators are readily available 24/7 for simple microtask annotations that don’t require a particular skill set, or custom crowds of skilled annotaters can be recruited for specific task ASR datasets.
 For work involving sensitive or confidential information, specially identified and certified annotators can be located at one of Appen’s secure facilities to focus on the task.

 Through their platform they orchestrate a crowd of over one million professional annotators, qualified linguists and in-country language speakers across six continents.
 At any time there are between 30,000-50,000 members of this advanced community deployed in any of more than 5,000 cities, partnering with brands to create culturally rich customer experiences, using colloquial phrasing and local dialects.